 Again, there are road safety regulations which manufacturers need to meet in order to sell cars in Australia, so what the anti-4WD people need to do is work on getting those changed to something even more stringent, as opposed to demonising a particular type of vehicle.
 That is the wrong way to look at any regulation.
 You decide what’s safe, and then set the bar.
 You don’t decide you don’t like a certain class of vehicle, and then set the bar based on that prejudice.
 If the bar is moved we may find that the likes of people movers are affected, along with the larger roadcars and who knows what else.

 One of the criticism levied against 4WDs is the fact they are tall and block the visibility of other road users.
-One response is so do most commercial vehicles, but the better answer is so do peoplemovers which are more likely to be used by families, and if you find your view consistently blocked then perhaps it is time to consider a defensive driving course where you’ll be taught observation, keeping your distance and various other techniques to avoid crashes.
+One response is so do most commercial vehicles, but the better answer is so do peoplemovers and vans.
+If you find your view consistently blocked then perhaps it is time to consider a defensive driving course where you’ll be taught observation, keeping your distance and various other techniques to avoid crashes.

 Safety advantages of 4WDs

-The modern 4WD does have two advantages over a roadcar for onroad safety and the first one is visibility.
+The modern 4WD does an advantage over a roadcar for onroad safety and that is visibility.
 You sit higher up, so you can see more.
 That’s over fences, into dips on roads…everywhere.
 Any driver trainer will tell you the more visibility you have the better, and that includes rearward visibility which is not necessarily any worse in 4WDs.
 In fact, by far the worst offenders there are sports cars, especially those with rear spoilers.
-The second advantage is all wheel drive.
-Every family 4WD on the market with as of 2010, with one exception, is all wheel drive and that gives you dramatically better grip in marginal conditions such as wet, icy or dirt roads and this is especially important as engine power increases year on year.

 4WDs tend to be very good tow vehicles and load carriers, so if you have a 1500kg caravan what’s likely to be able to best control it; a roadcar or a 4WD?
 Or if you have mum, dad, two kids and a load of camping gear how many roadcars can handle that weight without going over their maximum permitted weight (GVM), or even have the space?
 Do the maths and then see how many roadcars can take the weight.